Honors Frequently Asked Questions

-Honors courses are not necessarily harder than other University courses; however, they are designed to challenge students in ways that will make them better learners and prepare them for their future career and educational goals.
+Honors courses are not necessarily harder than other University courses; however, they are designed to challenge students in ways that will make them independent learners and prepare them for their future career and educational goals.
 In general, the courses are more student-centered and more interdisciplinary in their focus.
-Students are expected more actively to shape the classroom experience and to pursue topics that interest them in greater depth.
+Students are expected to shape the classroom experience more actively and to pursue topics that interest them in greater depth.

 Are Honors courses offered at special times or on a special schedule?
 Or are they just like regular courses?

-Unfortunately, outside of the Honors Student Development Grants, there are not any scholarships offered at Saint Xavier University reserved specifically for students in the honors program.
+Unfortunately, outside of the Honors Student Development Grants for juniors and seniors, there are no any additional scholarships offered at Saint Xavier University that are reserved solely for students in the Honors Program.

 Honors students live together during their freshman year only.
-Having an honors floor in the freshman residence hall provides honors students with the opportunity to forge a community with their honors peers both inside and outside of the classroom.
+Having an Honors floor in the freshman residence hall provides Honors students with the opportunity to forge a community with their peers both inside and outside of the classroom.

-The honors program is designed to enrich the undergraduate experience, but not expedite it.
-However, it may be possible for students to graduate a semester early, if they have completed all University, major and honors requirements.
-It is not possible to graduate a full year early, however, because the student would be unable to complete both junior fieldwork and senior project requirements.
+The Honors Program is designed to enrich the undergraduate experience, but not necessarily to expedite it.
+However, it may be possible for students to graduate early, if they have completed all University, major and honors requirements.

 No. Book costs and all other University costs relative to your major are the same for Honors students.
 And, in fact, the Student Development Grants offered to juniors and seniors in the Core Track can help absorb some of the additional expenses incurred through travel study, conference attendance, etc.

 All freshman will begin in the Honors Core.
 In your sophomore year you will need to decide whether to continue pursuing the Honors Scholar Option in your junior and senior years.
 While we encourage all students to continue, not all students will find that the scholar path suits their individual learning goals.
 Personalized advising sessions with your academic advisor and the director of the program will help you make that determination.